-Applicant seeking an additional listed designation as a Specialized Pre-Sentence Evaluator shall meet all of the following criteria along with the Full Operating Level Approved Provider requirements per Section 9.04:
+Applicant seeking an additional listed designation as a Specialized Pre-Sentence Evaluator shall meet all of the following criteria along with the FOL Provider requirements per Section 9.04:

 - A. Hold a professional mental health license from the Colorado Department of Regulatory Agencies (DORA), and not be under current disciplinary action that the ARC determines would impede the applicant's ability to practice as a DVOMB Approved Provider.
-Certifications and candidacies do not meet the requirement. - B. Possess a minimum of 21 hours of training specific to advanced evaluation strategies, techniques, procedures for conducting forensic evaluations obtained within the past five (5) calendar years. - D. Possess a minimum of 75 experiential hours conducting pre-sentence domestic violence offender evaluations. - E. Demonstrate competency according to the applicant's respective professional standards and ethics consistent with the accepted standards of practice of domestic violence offender evaluations. - E. Assessed as competent of the DVOMB Evaluator Competencies by a DVCS who is also approved as a Specialized Pre-Sentence Evaluator.
+Certifications and candidacies do not meet the requirement. - B. Possess a minimum of 21 hours of training specific to advanced evaluation strategies, techniques, procedures for conducting forensic evaluations obtained within the past five (5) calendar years. - C. Possess a minimum of 50 experiential hours conducting domestic violence pre-sentence offender evaluations. - D. Demonstrate competency according to the applicant's respective professional standards and ethics consistent with the accepted standards of practice of domestic violence offender evaluations. - E. Assessed as competent of the DVOMB Evaluator Competencies by a DVCS who is also approved as a Specialized Pre-Sentence Evaluator.

-9.07 Specific Offender Populations9
+9.07 Specific Offender Populations11

-In order to provide services to Specific Offender Populations (SOP) identified by the DVOMB, the DVOMB Approved Provider shall obtain the corresponding specific approval status to provide domestic violence services to that population.
+In order to provide services to Specific Offender Populations (SOP) identified by the DVOMB, the Approved Provider shall obtain the corresponding specific approval status to provide domestic violence services to that population.
 There are currently two specific offender populations that require approval by the DVOMB before domestic violence offender services (e.g., evaluation, treatment, advocacy) can be provided: female offenders and LGBTQ+ offenders.